Psalm 45 – The Anointed King and His Bride

 ii.
 The metaphors are a bit mixed, but the idea is clear.
 The union between the Messiah and His bride brings forth children who themselves are princes in all the earth.
 Many sons are brought to glory (Hebrews 2:10).

 ii.
 “O church of God, think not thyself abandoned then, because thou seest not Peter, nor seest Paul—seest not those through whom thou wast born.
 Out of thine own offspring has a body of ‘fathers’ been raised up to thee.”
 (Augustine, cited in Spurgeon)

 b.
-Therefore the people shall praise You: The result of it all is that the anointed King is exalted and praised, and that forever and ever.
+Therefore the people shall praise You: The result of it all is that the anointed King is exalted and praised forever and ever.
 His choosing of a bride, granting great privileges to her, and giving a blessing that endures through generations all bring praise to Him.

 ii.
 “Are we doing as the psalmist did?
 Do we praise him who has purchased us to himself to be his bride?
 Are we working to see that the nations come to honor him as well?”
 (Boice)